From small to big we add value, experience and innovation to all projects.

 Wave Energy Scotland

 The 'Q-Connect' is a quick connection system being developed by Quoceant to provide combined mechanical and electrical connection to connect a marine renewable device to its mooring and subsea electrical infrastructure.
 The 'Q-Connect' is being designed to be adaptable to a range of different marine applications.
-The project is at the conceptual design stage and has secured stage 2 funding from Wave Energy Scotland.
+The project has recently secured stage 3 funding from Wave Energy Scotland, this will fund detailed design and qualification testing.

-Within stage 2, Quoceant are working with project sub-contractors, EMEC and Inyanga Maritime to progress engineering design and commercial understanding.
+During the development process, Quoceant are working with project sub-contractors, EMEC, SMD and Inyanga Maritime to progress engineering design and commercial understanding.
 The long-term vision is to develop a product that has market appeal to a range of marine developers by satisfying their connection needs and being compatible with array scale deployments.

 Read more on Wave Energy Scotland's website.